KrisJackson/Firebase_Authentication/README.md

 # Firebase_Authentication
-Generic APIs for projects in Swift
+Generic authentication APIs for projects in Swift

+This repo is currently being worked on.
+Will be updated shortly.